 7. Go chasing waterfalls!

 Maui is a magical island and there’s no shortage of absolutely incredible waterfalls and hiking throughout the island.
 This tropical environment is perfect for discovering beautiful waterfalls all over the place, but you have to know where to look.
-Because Maui is a beach destination, a lot of people don’t think about all the incredible things you can do outside of visit the beach, like visit and swim in waterfalls around the island.
+Because Maui is a beach destination, a lot of people don’t think about all the incredible things you can do outside of visiting the beach, like visiting and swimming in waterfalls around the island.

 Go chase waterfalls around the island of Maui with a waterfall and rainforest hiking tour.
-There’s tons of hiking and waterfalls to see on your own, but Maui is full of hidden gems so doing a tour is a great way to see the best there is to offer.
+There are tons of hiking and waterfalls to see on your own, but Maui is full of hidden gems so doing a tour is a great way to see the best there is to offer.